 Will Brexit have any impact on tax?

-It could affect the current systems or cash flow, but we are yet to know the outcome.
+It could affect the current systems or cash flow, but we don’t yet know the outcome.
 We won’t know for sure what will happen to UK taxes until the negotiations have concluded.

-Small business owners often have enough on their plate without having to sift through reams of jargon to understand what they owe the HMRC.
+Small business owners like you often have enough on your plate without having to sift through reams of jargon to understand what you owe HMRC.
 Hopefully this article has helped to define some of the most common taxes you’ll encounter.